 - If traffic signs indicate that one shouldn’t turn right or left or even make U-turn, you should follow this unless you first pull to the extreme right of the road, and makes a turn as a pedestrian.

 - If you’re cycling, you shouldn’t carry another passenger unless your bike is equipped.
 However, there is an exception to this if an adult is to attach a baby with a backpack securely.

 - You shouldn’t ride more than two riders (two abreast) except for paths set aside for bicycles.

 - You should exercise care while on paths or sidewalks to avoid colliding with people or vehicles.
 Though the law allows bicycles on sidewalks, one shouldn’t ride on it.

-In case of any accident, a lawyer is knowledgeable enough to help you avoid bicycle accidents and know the legal considerations applicable.
+In case of any accident due to common traffic scenarios, a lawyer is knowledgeable enough to help you avoid bicycle accidents and know the legal considerations applicable.
 This will depend on the type of intersection, among others.